forgefed/forgefed/specification/forgefed.md

 ## Follow Activity

 The Follow activity is used to subscribe to the activities of a Repository.
-The client MUST send a Follow activity the a Person's outbox.
+The client MUST send a Follow activity to the Person's outbox.
 The server in turn delivers the message to the destination inbox.

 ## Push Activity

 The Push activity is used to notify followers when somebody has pushed changes to a Repository.
-The client MUST send a Push activity the a Repository's outbox.
+The client MUST send a Push activity to the Repository's outbox.
 The server in turn delivers the message to the Repository followers.

 # Server to Server Interactions